CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

    ```bash
    make env
    ```
-   This creates a `.user.env` file with pre-filled values.
+   This creates a `.env` file with pre-filled values.
     - The `UID/GID` are used to give the container user read/write access to the volumes that will be mounted when the container is run, containing the code of the project, the data, and where you'll write your outputs.
       These need to match the user permissions on the mounted volumes.